Cartimandua and Family

 A better etymology may come from Graeco-Latin χαρτης/charta ‘papyrus’, which developed to mean anything written on paper, including a map.
 Hence, of course, the modern word chart.
 And Latin mando ‘to commit to someone’s charge’ (literally ‘give into hand’) obviously led to the modern word mandate.
 So, providing one accepts that Tacitus could use the “late Latin” sense of ‘map’, he would have understood the name Cartimandua to mean something like ‘guardian of the map’.
 This is interesting because (as Rob Entwistle pointed out in November 2016) Roman roads around the presumptive base of a Brigantian ruler at Stanwick, near Scotch Corner, look as if they were laid out by Roman surveyors using Pythagorean angles to act as the boundary of a client kingdom beyond the direct control of Rome early in the conquest of Britain.
 Furthermore, Stanwick is embraced by three Roman forts, which look as if they were intended to protect rather than to intimidate.
 This may chime with another remark by Tacitus (Agricola, 20) that a “ring of garrisoned forts” was placed around tribes that had given up their independence, so that their neighbours would not bother them.

 Tacitus is often accused of being more a historical novelist than a true historian.
 He did not hesitate to put words into the mouths of individuals such as Calgacus, using just his own imagination.
 He seems also to have made up personal names to fit his characters, just as later writers such as Shakespeare and Dickens routinely did.
-So Venutius can be translated, with only a little flippancy, as ‘Prince Charming’ or ‘lover boy’, based on similarity to the goddess Venus and to venustus ‘comely, charming’.
+So Venutius can be translated, with only a little flippancy, as ‘Prince Charming’ or ‘lover boy’, based on similarity to the goddess Venus and to venustus ‘comely, charming’, but maybe ‘twister’ would be better, based on the ancient word for (grape)vine, which gave rises to words for wine in many languages.
 And vello ‘to pluck, to pull away’ plus catus ‘cunning’ could make the adulterous Vellocatus mean ‘cunning plucker’, with a snide implication that he was a promiscuous tomcat, because of the other meaning of catus.